Winetricks/winetricks/README.md

 ```
 Note: /usr/local/bin must be in your $PATH for this to work.

-You can then keep winetricks up to date in the future by doing:
+Winetricks can be kept updated by doing:
 ```
 winetricks --self-update
 ```

 # Custom .verb files
-You can pass winetricks a custom .verb (format below), that can be used to add new dlls/settings/programs.
+New dll/settings/programs can be added to Winetricks by passing a custom .verb (format below)

 Example `icecat.verb`: